ccfreiburg/ccf-ctldap/README.md

-# Church Tools Wrapper ccf-ctldap
+# Church Tools LDAP Wrapper ccf-ctldap
  .. is a Church Tools Ldap Proxy and using many ideas and loc from the  https://github.com/milux/ctldap.git repository.
 Goal of the effort was to
    - refactor code so it is
      - it is unit testable